 Repairing Homes - Changing Communities

-Habitat for Humanity of Greater Chattanooga Area has primarily been known for building and selling affordable homes has expanded its work to include home repairs and other community improvements through a Neighborhood Revitalization Program.
+Habitat for Humanity of Greater Chattanooga Area has primarily been known for building and selling affordable homes has expanded its work to include home repairs and other community improvements.
 Our local efforts grew out of a nationwide initiative by Habitat for Humanity International to serve more families and change more lives in communities hit hard by the housing crisis.

 A Brush with Kindness